-The establishment of nature based playspaces includes a very different type of provision ies ce nts of ORANGE PLAY STRATEGY 2024-2040 to the traditional playspaces found throughout the city.
+The establishment of nature based playspaces includes a very different type of provision to the traditional playspaces found throughout the city.
 This type of playspace relies more on careful design than expensive play equipment.
 Use of specialist playspace designers may be of cost benefit in the initial stages of implementing these elements of the Strategy until staff are well versed in how this can best be provided.